Kaizenick/SE-sec2_g3/proj2/food-delivery/README.md

 ## 🔐 Demo Logins

-After running seeders, open `seed/seeded_restaurant_credentials.csv` for **stable** restaurant demo emails/passwords.
+After running seeders, open `seed/seeded_restaurant_credentials.csv` for restaurant demo emails/passwords.
 This file is kept constant by the seeders to support automated tests and demos.

 ---